Starting the Southwest Youth Athletic AssociationUpdated Wednesday January 17, 2018 by Southwest Youth Athletic Association.

 The league was named after Ken Berry, a Washburn Rural athletic standout, who played major league baseball for the Chicago White Sox and California Angels.

 Volunteerism is the key word behind the success of Southwest Youth Athletic Association.
 Not a dime of public funds or tax dollars has been used on the complex.
 Many individuals, business firms, optimist clubs, etc. and the community have contributed to the continuing growth of our program since 1972.
 From the building of the diamonds to the writing of the organization’s philosophy, by-laws and rules, volunteers have made the dream a reality.
 The wives of the five founders managed and operated the concession stand for many years on a volunteer basis.
 We appreciate the good adult leadership for the teams.
-Many managers and coaches have contributed their time and talents as the league has grown from 17 teams in 1972, to over 150 teams this season.
+Many managers and coaches have contributed their time and talents as the league has grown from 17 teams in 1972, to over 100 teams every season!

 THANK YOU ALL !